MJDaws0n/Live-Chatting-Site/README.md

     *   Update the domain and port in `server.js`.
 *   **Start the server:**

-    `bash
+    ```bash
-    node server.js`
+    node server.js
+    ```

 Usage
 -----

-1. Open your browser and navigate to `https://chatting.api.mjdawson.net`.
+1. Open your browser and navigate to the website hosting the site (must have SSL - can be through GitHub Pages).
 2. Use the input box to type and send messages.
 3. Toggle themes using the "Toggle Theme" button.